cdale77/active_job_status/README.md

     class MyJob < TrackableJob
     end

-Check the status of a job using the ActiveJob job_id
+Check the status of a job using the ActiveJob job_id.
+Status of a job will only be available for 72 hours after the job is queued.
+For right now you can't change that

     my_job = MyJob.perform_later
     ActiveJobStatus::JobStatus.get_status(job_id: my_job.job_id)